coder0987/Taroky/TarokyNotation.md

 ...discard/U1B2T3R4/

-If povenost does not call bida or uni, it won't be listed in the moneycards
+If Povinnost does not call bida or uni, it won't be listed in the moneycards

 The partner card is listed